 Overview

 The Mobile Cloud Computing with Android (MoCCA) Specialization comprises three content area MOOCs plus a final Capstone MOOC.
-Projects in the Capstone MOOC give students an opportunity to integrate and demonstrate the knowledge they've acquired across other MOOCs.
+Projects in the Capstone MOOC give Signature Track students who passed all previous MOOCs in the MoCCA Specialization “with Distinction” an opportunity to integrate and demonstrate the knowledge they've acquired across other MOOCs.
 To make the MoCCA Capstone MOOC as effective as possible, we are soliciting input from students, academics, and practitioners to help specify relevant Capstone projects.
 A successful Capstone project will involve building a mobile app that will leverage services running in a computing cloud accessed over the Internet to support multiple users.

 The MoCCA Capstone MOOC will offer students multiple projects from which to choose.
 Each project will be described in a lightweight project specification.
 Each student will select one project to implement over roughly five weeks working roughly 8-12 hours per week (though students are free to devote as much time as they’d like to the project).
 Some project specifications will be defined by commercial organizations, which will also provide some nominal engineering support, e.g., by holding virtual office hours to answer project questions or by acting as reviewers for some project implementations.